Kostas Nestoridis: AEK Athens

-He scored the first hat-trick in the history of the first division on 6 December 1959 in an away match against Panegialios.
+Nestoridis scored the first hat-trick in the history of the first division on 6 December 1959 in an away match against Panegialios.
 On 7 March 1961, the administration of AEK imposed a one-month ban on him, because in the match against Panionios, he showed unsportsmanlike behavior towards his colleagues and the referee, but eventually took back their decision.
-He is the only player to become the top scorer of the Greek championship 5 times in a row.
-He is one of only three players in the history of AEK who managed to score 5 goals in a single league match which he achieved on 2 June 1963 against Iraklis.
+He is the only player to become the top scorer of the Greek championship five times in a row.
+He is one of only three players in the history of AEK who managed to score five goals in a single league match which he achieved on 2 June 1963 against Iraklis.
 He was the scorer of the first goal of AEK in the UEFA competitions, on 18 September 1963 in a heavy 7–2 defeat against Monaco, for the European Cup.
 Until today he remains one of the club's highest scoring players, widely regarded as one of the greatest players to ever play for the yellow-blacks.
-He and another legend of the AEK, Mimis Papaioannou, formed one of the club's most formidable goalscoring partnerships.
-In the 8 seasons he played for AEK, he was always the top scorer of the team with the exception of 1964, when Papaioannou surpassed him.
+He and another legend of AEK, Mimis Papaioannou, formed one of the club's most formidable goalscoring partnerships.
+In the eight seasons he played for AEK, he was always the top scorer of the team with the exception of 1964, when Papaioannou surpassed him.
 He had scored 13 times with a direct corner kick, one of them being one of the goals the 3–3 in the play-off match against Panathinaikos on 23 June 1963, which won the title for AEK after 23 years and Nestoridis his only Greek Championship of his career.
 He also won with AEK a Greek Cup in 1964.
 In the summer of 1965, Nestoridis took the decision to leave the club, but the possible departure of Papaioannou made him reconsider his decision and stayed to the double-headed eagle for one more season, despite his advanced age.

 South Melbourne Hellas

-In the summer of 1966, Nestoridis left AEK after 11 years of presence and being constantly in search of a better life and a more complete professional rehabilitation he moved in Australia and signed for the expatriate South Melbourne Hellas, as a player–coach.
-Although being at the age of 36, in 1966 he managed to become the top scorer of the state championship of Victoria with 21 goals and helped his team to win the title.
+In January 1966, Nestoridis left AEK after almost 11 years of presence and being constantly in search of a better life and a more complete professional rehabilitation he moved in Australia and signed for the expatriate South Melbourne Hellas, as a player–coach.
+Although being at the age of 36, in his first season at the club, he managed to become the top scorer of the state championship of Victoria with 21 goals and helped his team to win the title.
 In all the stadiums that he played, there was always a crowd of the people of the Greek community, as well as Australians, who flocked to watch him.
 The following year he returned to Greece to end his career at AEK, but was rejected by the then administration, due to his advanced age.
 He returned to Australia and Hellas Melbourne and scored another 12 goals with their jersey, this time finishing in 4th place in the league.